 This public area provides general market news on regions or sections such as automotive, construction, consumer or the industrial market.
 Also, you can find here the latest developments in European hand tool related markets, such as inflation, employment or production figures.
 Also, you will find information on the European DIY market.
 To find out about the specifics and have access to all statistics and documents, please visit our Members Area.

-The euro area annual inflation rate was 1.4% in January 2019, down from 1.5% in December.
-A year earlier, the rate was 1.3%.
+The euro area annual inflation rate was 1.4% in January 2020, up from 1.3% in December.
+A year earlier, the rate was 1.4%.

 In order to foster an active dialogue between multiple stakeholders and set out policy options to tackle the challenges posed by Artificial Intelligence, the European Commission has just released a White Paper entitled “On Artificial Intelligence -A European approach to…

 The Swiss DIY store chain Coop Bau + Hobby made sales of CHF 630 mio (EUR 592 mio) in 2019; which is practically the previous year’s level, or rather an increase of CHF 1 mio (EUR 0.94 mio) or 0.2…

 Obi, market leader in Germany and number three in the European DIY trade, increased its sales by around EUR 500 mio to an overall EUR 8.2 bn last year.

 Exports to the European Union from developing countries using special tariff preferences under the EU’s Generalised Scheme of Preferences (GSP) reached a new high of €69 billion in 2018.

 The eurozone economy grew at its fastest rate in six months during February, according to flash Purchasing Managers Index (PMI) data.